alexmurphy6194/LMS/README.md

                 db.JPNotifications.Add(jPNotification);
                 db.SaveChanges();
 ```
-   Also added functionality to the application create page, where the students record all the job applications they submit.
-I added a check to the Applications database table for how many the student has submitted, and if it is the students' 35th application, it marks them as “ready to graduate” by changing the student object's boolean 'Graduate' property to true.
-The controller then gets the student's object and submits it to the JPNotifications table for the Job Placement Director to be notified.
+   Additionally I added functionality to the controller handling student job applications, which would check the database for the total number they have submitted, and if it is the student's 35th application, it marks them “ready to graduate” by setting the student object's 'Graduate' property to true.
+The controller then submits their 'jpStudent' object and the time the application was logged to the JPNotifications table for the Job Placement Director to be notified.
 ```
 var applications = from s in db.JPApplications.Where(x => x.ApplicationUserId == userID)
                                    select s;